khadir786/notes-app/README.md

 The application uses [Vite](https://vitejs.dev/) to run locally

-[Firebase's](https://firebase.google.com/) Firestore is used for persistence and a config (firebase.js) is needed to to make the app run
+[Firebase's](https://firebase.google.com/) Firestore is used for persistence and a config (firebase.js) is needed to to make the app run.
+Once you have a Firestore database, find the config code and copy-paste the `firebaseConfig` in `firestore.js`

 Quick start:
 ```